Central Michigan University is in its second century as an institution of higher learning focused on student-centered education.

 From Central's early years, alumni were making international impacts, with graduates teaching not just all across the country, but also in Canada, Puerto Rico and the Philippine Islands as early as 1909.

-Prior to World War II, the school’s name changed again — first to Central State Teachers College, then to Central Michigan College of Education — while enrollment rose to more than 1,800 students.
+In the decades preceding World War II, the school's name changed again — first to Central State Teachers College in 1927, then to Central Michigan College of Education in 1941 — while enrollment rose to more than 1,800 students.

 In the post-war years of 1949-59, Central’s first master’s degree was accredited by the North Central Association, and the first large student residence halls and married housing units were built.